patrickMazza/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+The sketches I’ve drawn, for these types of sensor interactions, have raised questions more in how to implement these ideas rather than the capabilities of the devices.
+For some of these interactions, I’m wondering how much other technology such as virtual reality can improve the overall interaction and enjoyability of the interactive device that I’m creating.
+I am also wondering how much a graphical user interface for each of the interactive devices would help further the users understanding of the overall technology?
+I theoretically understand how the devices that I have created would behave, but implementing them into a physical design, I believe will dictate if the device has any validity in the real world.
+The last aspect, I am wondering is if these devices need the user before interacting with this technology.
+I believe actually prototyping the device will allow me to further understand if the device needs some sort of preliminary instructions.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+I choose the Capacitive sensor memorization gamme

 ### Part D
 ### Physical considerations for displaying information and housing parts